-The processor cache design takes advantage of a sectored organization (see Figure 2 on page 10).
+The processor cache design takes advantage of a sectored organization (see Figure 2).
 Each sector consists of 64 bytes configured as two 32-byte cache lines.
 The two cache lines of a sector share a common tag but have separate pairs of MESI (Modified, Exclusive, Shared, Invalid) bits that track the state of each cache line.